ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 92 minutes.
 Now at 78% on WDB.
 More debugging of little errors.
 Learned about PUT requests.

 **Thoughts**: Back-end takes a little bit more time to understand but I'm getting the hang of it!

+### Day 81: April 28th, 2017

+**Today's Progress**: Coded for 180 minutes.
+Now at 81% on WDB.
+Had to do a little debugging.
+Almost done adding comments part to YelpCamp app.

+**Thoughts**: Totally understanding how all this works and feeling good about it!
+Excited to take what I learn and create something useful for the world (hint-think of a website like Yelp but for campgrounds specifically for hikers/bikers)